Deepwater Horizon litigation: BP guilty plea

 On November 14, 2012, BP and the US Department of Justice reached a settlement under which BP agreed to pay $4.5 billion in fines and other payments, the largest of its kind in US history.
 BP also agreed to plead guilty to 11 felony counts related to the deaths of the 11 workers.
 The Justice Department also filed criminal charges against one BP employee in April 2012 and against three BP employees in November 2012.
 Two employees have been indicted on manslaughter charges for acting negligently in their supervision of key safety tests performed on the rig prior to the explosion and failure to alert onshore engineers of problems in the drilling operation.
 Two employees are charged with obstruction of justice and for lying to federal investigators.
 Attorney General Eric Holder said that the criminal investigation is not yet over and that more company officials could be charged.
 In addition, the U.S. government temporarily banned BP from new federal contracts over its "lack of business integrity".
 The plea was accepted by Judge Sarah Vance of the United States District Court for the Eastern District of Louisiana on 31 January 2013.

 The settlement includes payments of $2.394 billion to the National Fish and Wildlife Foundation, $1.15 billion to the Oil Spill Liability Trust Fund, $350 million to the National Academy of Sciences for oil spill prevention and response research, $100 million to the North America Wetland Conservation Fund, $6 million to General Treasury and $525 million to the Securities and Exchange Commission.
 BP still faces payouts fines under the Natural Resources Damage Assessment and payouts to impacted states.
 The settlement has also not resolved what may be the largest penalty related to the spill, the fines under the Clean Water Act.
 The potential fine for the spill under the act is $1,100 to $4,300 a barrel spilled, meaning the fine could be as much as $21 billion.

 On January 3, 2013, the US Justice Department announced "Transocean Deepwater Inc. has agreed to plead guilty to violating the Clean Water Act and to pay a total of $1.4 billion in civil and criminal fines and penalties". $800 million goes to the Gulf Coast restoration Trust Fund, $300 million to the Oil Spill Liability Trust Fund, $150 million to the National Fish and Wildlife Foundation and $150 million to the National Academy of Sciences.
 MOEX Offshore 2007 agreed to pay $45 million to the Oil Spill Liability Trust Fund, $25 million to five Gulf state and $20 million to supplemental environmental projects.

+Civil penalties results

+As a result of the litigation, BP and Transocean Deepwater Inc. were made to pay out a total settlement amount of $20.8 billion on April 4, 2016.
+In accordance with the RESTORE Act, 80% of the settlement money was dedicated to recovery efforts in the Gulf of Mexico.
+That portion of the money was partitioned out to the following entities and projects: